-These offences are dealt with by the Disciplinary Committee comprised of the Executive Head, Deputy Head, relevant Head(s) of School, Head(s) of Discipline and a staff member or member of the Board of Directors.
+These offences are dealt with by the Disciplinary Committee comprised of the Headmaster, Deputy Head, relevant Head(s) of Department, Head(s) of Discipline and a staff member or member of the Board of Directors.

-The Head of School is responsible for the initial investigation and then refers the matter to the Disciplinary Committee.
+The phase HOD is responsible for the initial investigation and then refers the matter to the Disciplinary Committee.

-Disciplinary measures can include Category 2 measures plus:
+Disciplinary measures can include: Category 2 measures plus: